hanbin973/hanbin973.github.io/index.md

   I'm applying for a PhD in 2024.
 Feel free to contact me if we share any research interests.
 </p>

-## Bio
+## About
 I hold a double major in medicine and pure mathematics.
 My work lies in the intersection of causal inference and population/statistical genetics.
 Recently, I'm working on identification of genetic associataion studies under various population genetic processes.
+At the same time, I develop sparsity-aware algorithms for single-cell data that scales easily up to millions of cells.

 ## Education
-### Seoul National University
+### Seoul National University, Republic of Korea
-- Doctor of Medicine, Department of Medicine (2016 - 2023.2)
+- Doctor of Medicine, Department of Medicine (2016.2 - 2023.8)
-- Bachelor of Mathematics, Department of Mathematical Sciences (2016 - 2023.8)
+- Bachelor of Mathematics, Department of Mathematical Sciences (2016.2 - 2023.8)

+Note that South Korean medical schools are undergraduate-based unlike US counterparts.

 ---